 By Arese Sylvester.

-Arese Sylvester is a brilliant writer, editor, and storyteller from West Africa, Nigeria.
+About the writer: Arese Sylvester is a brilliant writer, editor, and storyteller from West Africa, Nigeria.
+Writing has been a constant in her life as she navigated awkward teenage phases and social nuisances.
 She explores and tells the stories of marginalized demographics while documenting lifestyle, culture, and politics through her vast experiences.
-Instagram and Twitter at @omgitsarese.
+Instagram and Twitter: @omgitsarese.
 Email: email@example.com.

 Picture retrieved from Pinterest.